 12. Sanssouci Park

 Sanssouci Park is a large park in Potsdam, Germany, that surrounds Sanssouci Palace.
-Following the terracing of the vineyard and the completion of the palace, additional grounds were incorporated into the plan.
+Following the terracing of the vineyard and the palace’s completion, additional grounds were incorporated into the plan.

 A baroque flower garden with grass lawns, flower beds, fences, and trees was built to house 3,000 plates of remains of flowers.
-Some of the outbuildings that were built during this time were a small pheasant house, an apiary, and two pavilions: one for growing fruit and one where mulberry trees were kept to feed silkworms.
+Some outbuildings built during this time were a small pheasant house, an apiary, and two pavilions: one for growing fruit and one where mulberry trees were kept to feed silkworms.

 The park of Sanssouci covers 230 hectares of the palace’s total 1 km2 of grounds.
 The many non-palatial structures within its bounds house two museums, several clinics, and minimum security prisons.
-As well as the palace itself, the park contains an orangery and a belvedere tower for viewing the landscape.
+As well as the palace, the park contains an orangery and a belvedere tower for viewing the landscape.

-It has temples to Egyptian divinities set amidst menageries representing different continents, classical buildings that served as guest quarters, twelve pavilions in Rococo style with their own garden areas, the famous labyrinth, and a series of tombs.
+It has temples to Egyptian divinities set amidst menageries representing different continents.
+These classical buildings served as guest quarters, twelve pavilions in Rococo style with their garden areas, the famous labyrinth, and a series of tombs.